Land cover

 Opening the 'Options/Elevation data' pane, and selecting the 'Land Cover' button produces this pane, where 'Include Land cover height' can be checked to add the data into path plot calculations.
 It is necessary to 'Browse' to your Land cover data file location at the bottom of the pane to activate this feature.

 The colours reflect those shown on the legend in the merged picture shown above.
 In this pane the heights of the various layers and their RF density value can be adjusted from the defaults shown to meet local requirements and calibrations.
 These User values can be saved and reloaded as required.
+It will be noticed that an additional 'Class 14' coverage has been added for high structures.

 Effects of incorporating Land cover: